xKarol/loopstudios-page/README.md

 </ol>

 ## About the Project
-This project is a landing page.
-The website is responsive to mobile devices and desktops.
+This project contains only landing page.
+The website is responsive for mobile devices and desktops.

 ## Built With
 * <a href="https://reactjs.org/">React JS</a>